-Here it is: The weather we’ve been waiting for
+Here it is, Seattle: The weather we’ve been waiting for

 Morning clouds and fog are likely in much of the area, Burke said, though in some places, including Bellingham and mountain regions, the sky may be clear.

-If it’s clear where you are, and you’re an early riser, you might be able to see what Earth Sky calls a “delicately beautiful sky scene” with Venus and the waning crescent moon visible together in the morning sky.
+If it’s clear where you are, and you’re an early riser with binoculars, you might be able to see Venus and the waning crescent moon at dawn.

-On Saturday morning, observers can use the waning crescent moon to find Venus.
-The two are the second-brightest and third-brightest celestial bodies, respectively, after the sun, according to Earth Sky.
+Most Pacific Northwesterners will be too far north in latitude to see the perfect predawn view, which Earth Sky calls a “delicately beautiful sky scene.”
+But there will still be an opportunity for anyone with a clear sky to use the lit side of the crescent moon as an arrow to point out Venus near the horizon.
+On Saturday morning in Seattle, Venus will rise in the northeast at 4:25 a.m. and the moon will rise in the northeast at 4:37 a.m., according to The Old Farmer’s Almanac.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.